 Nevertheless, don’t be discouraged from practicing regularly and enjoying your first time operating a vessel.
 At the end of the day, boating is fun and enjoyable.
-Go at a low speed, pay attention, stay alert, and you will get used to it in no time.
+Go at a low speed, pay attention, and stay alert, and you will get used to it in no time.
 Plus, most experienced boaters are willing to give way to new ones.

 3. Improper lookout

 When operating, you must maintain a proper lookout.
-Many factors can interrupt your boat, such as kayakers, water skiers, buoys, submerged threats, sandy bars, and shallow waters.
+Many factors can interrupt your boats, such as kayakers, water skiers, buoys, submerged threats, sandy bars, and shallow waters.
 Most of them are difficult to spot.

 Ideally, you should have one person on board helping you watch out for any dangers, buoys, and lighting signals.
 He or she might use a pair of binoculars if needed.
 This person should be experienced in boating.

-Conditions on the water are unpredictable, so handle the boat your priority and let someone else take charge of looking out.
+Conditions on the water are unpredictable, so handle the boat as your priority and let someone else take charge of looking out.